mtkresearch/BreezeApp/BreezeApp_v2/EdgeAI/README.md

-# `shared-contracts` API Reference
+# `EdgeAI` API Reference

-Welcome to the API reference for the `shared-contracts` module.
+Welcome to the API reference for the `EdgeAI` module.
 This document provides a detailed overview of the data models used for communication between a client application and the `breeze-app-router` service.

 The core principle of this API is **type safety**.
 We have moved away from loosely-typed `Map` objects to strongly-typed `Parcelable` sealed interfaces (`RequestPayload` and `ResponseMetadata`).
 This change eliminates a whole class of runtime errors, improves code completion, and makes the developer experience significantly better.